The B2B lead generation definitive guide 2023

 7. The importance of lead nurturing and lead scoring

-After generating new leads, it’s important to keep developing strategies to maintain them and maximise sales opportunities, and also build a long-term relationship.
-In addition, it’s recommended to analyse how interested leads are and how they are likely to be ready to buy your product or service.
-It is important not to invest all your resources in acquiring leads and to focus on nurturing and scoring as well.
-We mention this because:
+After generating new leads, it’s important to develop strategies to maintain them, maximise sales opportunities, and ultimately build a long-term relationship.
+In addition, we recommend you analyse how interested leads are and how ready they are to buy your product or service.
+Don’t fall into the trap of focusing all of your resources on lead acquisition – it’s just as important to look after the ones you’ve got with an effective nurturing and scoring system.
+Here’s why:

 - · Lead nurturing and lead scoring are less expensive.